Geometric Vertex Algebras

-The analogous theorem of Huang is Theorem~5.4.5 in~\cite{HuangTwoDimConfGeomAndVOAs}.
-Costello and Gwilliam construct~$\Z$-graded vertex algebras from certain holomorphic factorization algebras on~$\C$.
+Costello and Gwilliam construct~$\Z$-graded vertex algebras from certain holomorphic factorization algebras on~$\C$ in~\cite{CostelloGwilliam}.
 Our exposition of obtaining a vertex algebra from a geometric vertex algebra is modeled on their work. \paragraph{Acknowledgments.} The author would like to thank his advisors Peter Teichner and Andr\'e Henriques for their support and suggestions.
 Thanks to Bertram Arnold, Achim Krause and Katrin Wendland for discussions.
 Thanks to Andr\'e Henriques and Eugene Rabinovich for their feedback on a draft.
 This work was carried out at the Max Planck Institute for Mathematics in Bonn and financially supported by its IMPRS on Moduli Spaces.
+Thanks to an anonymous referee who made a large number of helpful suggestions.